 Historical timeline of education and public schools in Santa Barbara

-Researched & written from various sources by Camie Barnwell, Public Information Officer, SB Unified
+Written from various sources by Camie Barnwell, Chief of District Communications, SB Unified

 The Chumash tribe first settles along the Santa Barbara coast more than 13,000 years ago.
 Their culture consists of basketry, boat making, hunting, fishing, herbalism, bead making and trading.
 Although there were no formalized schools, the Chumash live in well-organized villages where children learn by observing and doing.
 Their parents and family members are their first teachers.